Codeception/codeception.github.com/extensions.markdown

 Codeception extensions are developed by third-party contributors and can enhance test execution flow, by listening to internal events.
 [Read more about extensions](http://codeception.com/docs/08-Customization#Extension-classes).

-<div class="alert alert-info">To publish your own extension <a href="https://github.com/Codeception/codeception.github.com/edit/master/extensions.markdown">edit this page</a> on GitHub and submit a Pull Request.</div>

-Extensions should be installed via **Composer**, or can be cloned from GitHub.
+Extensions should be installed via **Composer** or alternatively can be cloned from GitHub and included in `tests/_bootstrap.php` file.

 #### [PhpBuiltinServer](https://github.com/tiger-seo/PhpBuiltinServer)